Sophie (The Bear): Music

+Reception

 Critical reviews

 The A.V.
 Club gave the episode a B rating, commending Ayo Edebiri's acting in "an open wound of a monologue that reminds us just how young Syd is; she's so good at projecting cool confidence that it's easy to forget.
-Vulture rated it four out of five stars, commending the well-developed work family dynamic as a backdrop for Syd's anxiety about her family-family.
 Decider lamented Sweeps and Tina being "lost in the woods of secondary character plotlessness."
+Vulture rated it four out of five stars, commending the well-developed work family dynamic as a backdrop for Syd's anxiety about her family-family: "When she started working at the Original Beef, she thought it was a job.
+While she acknowledged that restaurant life could be all-consuming, I don't think she necessarily realized how much Berzatto drama or even Berzatto-adjacent love she'd be subjected to on a daily basis.
+And I don't know that she's come to terms with the fact that she's been sort of absorbed into their clan, whether she likes it or not.
+If she leaves, it won't be seen as just a work decision.
+It'll feel personal, and while I think she knows that to some extent, I don't think she realizes how big a place she holds in everyone's hearts."

 Substream magazine commended an "extremely emotionally touching performance from Ayo Edebiri" and wrote that "...it's sad to witness Syd come apart in that way, because she's doing the best she can...The conversation between Syd and Emmanuel is beautiful because he's giving her the fatherly reassurance she needs still.
 Carmy is still trying to find out the best way to show up for her.
 In their call, he even says he'd leave and come to the hospital.
 That overture is different than what we've experienced with Carmy in the past...There is more to be said between them, but that 'I appreciate you' from Syd to Carmy hit hard.
 It shakes him in a good way."

-Retrospective reviews

-In 2025, Vulture ranked "Bolognese" as 32nd-best out of 38 episodes of The Bear, describing it as a "pretty solid Bear episode all things considered."